Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 ### Modify your path ###

 All other dependencies are installed in the project directory via `npm`.
-To use them you'll need to add `./node_modules/.bin` to your path.
+To use them **you'll need to add `./node_modules/.bin` to your path**.
 Using the dependencies directly from the project directory reduces dependency hell with globally installed modules and ensures all development is done using the exact same versions of the modules.

+The path should be appended via the System > Environment Variables GUI and Visual Studio should be restarted for the changes to take effect.

 ## Getting Started ##